shay90210/shay90210/README.md

 </div>

 ## INTRODUCTION :
-A passionate and driven Help Desk Support Specialist, learning the ins and outs of the tech industry.
-Through my coding boot camp and self-motivation, I have learned HTML, CSS, and JavaScript.
-I am currently learning UI frameworks and libraries along with the MERN stack as a Nucamp student.
+As a Help Desk Support Specialist with a passion for technology, I am continuously learning about the intricacies of the industry.
+My coding boot camp and self-motivation have enabled me to acquire skills in HTML, CSS, and JavaScript.
+I am currently expanding my knowledge of the MERN stack along with Python, SQL databases, DSA, and SDLC.

-I am actively searching for an entry-level/Junior-level Front End Developer position.
-I am also willing to apply for entry-level implementation manager positions and open to cybersecurity positions that focuses on development.
-I am eager to learn, possess leadership capabilities and other transferable skills.
-I also have a personality and smile that anyone would love.
-Connect with me or send me a message regarding any opportunities available.
+My interest in software engineering extends to cybersecurity, and I am exploring opportunities in this area to understand how software can be developed and secured to mitigate potential cyber threats.
+By combining my knowledge of software engineering with cybersecurity, I aim to create innovative and secure applications that will benefit both users and organizations.

 ## ABOUT :
 - Self-Taught learner and Student @ Nucamp Coding Bootcamp